A Few-Shot Semantic Parser for Wizard-of-Oz Dialogues with the Precise ThingTalk Representation: Related Work

-\paragraph{Dialogue State Tracking} \textit{Dialogue State Tracking} is the task of predicting a formal representation of the conversation at any point, usually in the form of slots.
-Several models have been proposed for this task, based on question-answering~\cite{gao2019dialog}, a pointer-generator~\cite{Wu2019May}, matching to a finite ontology~\cite{Lee2019Jul}, or some combination of the latter two~\cite{zhang2019find}.
-State-of-the-art models rely on large pre-trained networks and encode the full history of the dialogue~\cite{hosseini2020simple}.

-Previous work proposed including the current dialogue state as auxiliary input to the DST network~\cite{mrkvsic2016neural, lei2018sequicity, kim2019efficient, heck2020trippy}.
-Yet, these methods must parse at least the current agent utterance because they lack the fine-grained agent state annotations necessary to disambiguate the user's input.

-A different line of work proposed parsing utterances without context to identify dialogue act and slots, and using a rule-based state tracker to compute the dialogue state~\cite{asri2017frames, schulz2017frame, zhong2018global}.
-Such models cannot handle state changes outside of the state machine defined ahead of time, and do not achieve state-of-the-art accuracy on MultiWOZ.

-\paragraph{State Representation for DST} The standard representation used in DST contains the values of all slots mentioned in the dialogue.
+\paragraph{State Representation for DST} \textit{Dialogue State Tracking} is the task of predicting a formal representation of a conversation.
+The standard representation used in DST contains the values of all slots mentioned in the dialogue~\cite{asri2017frames, budzianowski2018large}.
 This is inadequate in practice.
 First of all, the definition is ambiguous, as it could mean ``all slots mentioned by the user'' or ``all slots mentioned by either the user or the agent''.
-This has lead to inconsistency in annotation.
-Second, it lacks the slots that were requested, making it impossible to reply to the user.
-Furthermore, the representation does not track the comparison or logical operators in the request, so it cannot model complex queries.
+This has lead to inconsistency in the annotation.
+Second, the representation does not track the comparison or logical operators in the request, so it cannot model complex queries.

-Concurrent work by \newcite{cheng-etal-2020-conversational} proposed adopting a formal representation for both the user and agent state, using the TreeDST representation. \TOC differs significantly from TreeDST.
-It captures finer-grain distinctions between dialogue acts necessary to disambiguate subsequent utterances; it discards superfluous information, such as the precise slots returned by the agent.
-TreeDST was evaluated only on dialogues synthesized and paraphrased from a compatible state machine; we evaluate on the challenging MultiWOZ dataset.
-Additional comparison between \TOC and TreeDST is included in the supplementary material.
+Recently, \newcite{cheng-etal-2020-conversational} proposed adopting a formal representation for both the user and agent state, using the TreeDST representation.
+TreeDST was built to support only dialogues synthesized and paraphrased from a compatible state machine, while \dTT supports the full generality of Wizard-of-Oz conversations.